evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 My perspective
 -------------

-I've been working on an [OAuth2 server][11] for a year years now, and last year I released an open source [OAuth2 client][1].
+I've been working on an [OAuth2 server][11] for a few years now, and last year I released an open source [OAuth2 client][1].

 Since I released the client, I've gotten several new features and requests